theonlyNischal/theonlyNischal/README.md

 "A Heart :hearts: on Two Legs", My Grandfather used to call me.

 Hey there, I am Nischal.
-I love everything that makes me more Human.
 I am a Student, a Developer, and an Inventor, dating life since the past 21 years and have decided to stay here for 100 years.

-- 😄 Pronouns: He/him
+- 😄 Pronouns: He/Him/His
-- 📫 How to reach me: ...
+- 📫 How to reach me: :email: namaste(at)nischal(dot)info(dot)np :telephone_receiver: +977 9866253930
 - ⚡ Fun fact:
+- house_with_garden Location: Kathmandu, Nepal

 ### Programming Languages 🌐